Aug. 16, 2021

 Directions

-2. In a small bowl, stir together remaining ½ cup apple juice with cornstarch, vanilla, spices, and pinch sea salt.
+3. In a small bowl, stir together the remaining ½ cup of apple juice with cornstarch, vanilla, spices, and a pinch of sea salt.
 While stirring, pour the mixture into the pan with the apples.
-Raise heat and allow the mixture to come to a rolling boil, stirring constantly, for 1 minute, or until thickened.
-Remove from heat and transfer to a bowl.
-Cover and allow to cool for 10-15 minutes before placing in fridge to cool completely.
-The mixture will setup and thicken further.

-4. To assemble cupcakes: use a melon baller or apple corer to remove a small piece of the center of each cupcake.
+9. To assemble cupcakes, use a melon baller or apple corer to remove a small piece of the center of each cupcake.
 Fill each hole with a heaping teaspoon of filling and top with the piece of cupcake.
 Gently press down.

 Recipe notes: